isabella232/cf-networking-notes/iptables-reorg.md

 Then the enforcement mechanism could ensure that, for example, the global policies were written only once but applied to all containers.

+Alternately, rules with similar structure (e.g. same destination port ranges, and/or same destination ips) could be deduplicated by the enforcement agent.
+But then the chain structure below would look different.

 ## Example rule set
 ```
 -A FORWARD -s 10.255.100.0/24 -j cfn-fw